Kodai Senga: 2026

+On April 28, 2026, Senga was placed back on the injured list with spine inflammation after posting a 17.28 ERA on his prior three starts.
+He was reinstated on June 16.
+On June 24, the Mets announced that Senga would be moving to the bullpen after posting a 10.08 ERA across his first seven starts of the season.
+On August 10, Senga earned his first save of his career against the Atlanta Braves.

 International career

 Senga represented the Japan national baseball team in the 2016 exhibition games against Mexico and Netherlands and 2017 World Baseball Classic.

 In the 2017 World Baseball Classic, following the conclusion of the tournament, he was named to the 2017 All-World Baseball Classic team.

 On October 1, 2019, he was selected at the 2019 WBSC Premier12.
 But he canceled his participation because of the accumulation of fatigue in the regular season.

 On July 5, 2020, he was selected to play for the Japanese national baseball team at the 2020 Summer Olympics.
 He became a gold medalist by beating the United States in the final round, allowing no runs in two games.

 Playing style

 Senga is a 6 ft 1 in, 202 lb right-handed pitcher.
 With a three-quarters delivery he throws a fastball averaging nearly 96 mph (tops out at 164 kph/101.9 mph in NPB), a deceptive forkball, a cutter, a slider, and an occasional curveball.
 Due to the effectiveness of his forkball, the pitch has been nicknamed "ghost fork(ball)" in Japan.
 His forkball is also referenced in his pitching glove, which features a graphic of a ghost holding a pitchfork.